Inflation gives Eastern European currencies wings – DW – 05/10/2023

 As everywhere in the region, inflation was rather high in Romania, and the central bank has forecast a rise to 7% by December.
 Therefore, rate cuts will "likely not happen" before the inflation rate matches interest rate levels, it said in a report recently.

 The Czech koruna has remained strong in 2023 even though it retreated in mid-April from a 15-year high against the euro.
-Gross domestic product (GDP) of Czechia was up 0.1% quarter-on-quarter, pulling the economy out of recession, with trade driving the expansion.
+The gross domestic product (GDP) of Czechia was up 0.1% quarter-on-quarter, pulling the economy out of recession, with trade driving the expansion.

 What are the threats?